 Get a taste for the Kahurangi National Park by taking the 3-hour one-way hike to Lake Matiri and the Lake Matiri Hut.
 The walk follows a trail with a river crossing which should not be attempted after heavy rain (otherwise the river is easily passable).
 The track markers then take you over farmland before entering the forest.
 Finally, you’ll reach a Department of Conservation hut overlooking the peaceful Lake Matiri.
 There are more tramping trails from the hut or make it a day hike by returning the same way.

-Location: Matiri Road car park, 22km north of Murchison.
+Location: Matiri Road car park, 22km (14 miles) north of Murchison.

 Who doesn’t love a good waterfall?!
 Check out this wide waterfall just off the side of the road south of Murchison.
 Maruia Falls was caused by a famous earthquake in the area in 1929.
 See it for yourself by taking a 5-minute walk down to the riverbanks.

 Location: State Highway 65, 22km (14 miles) south of Murchison.

 5. Visit the Murchison Museum

 Get your dose of culture by visiting the Murchison Museum.
 This treasure trove of relics and information tells stories of the gold and coal mining heritage of the area, as well as how the 1929 earthquake shaped the landscape and families living in the area at the time.
 The museum is open daily.
 Find more museums in the area with our the 10 Interesting Museums on the West Coast.

 6. Go Hiking Around Lake Rotoroa

 For more stunning natural landscapes in the Murchison area, take a trip to Lake Rotoroa in the Nelson Lakes National Park.
 Enjoy a picnic on the jetty looking out across the lake backed with mountains.
 Stretch your legs on the short walks, like the 25-minute Rotoroa Nature Walk or the 2-hour return Braeburn Walk.